ProGTX/clinfo/README.md

 Building requires an OpenCL SDK (or at least OpenCL headers and development files), and the standard build environment for the platform.
-No special build system is used (autotools, CMake, meson, ninja, etc), as I feel adding more dependencies for such a simple program would be excessive.
-Simply running `make` at the project root should work.
+Simply running `make` at the project root should work, though the project can also be configured using CMake.

 ## Windows support